Student Life: Resources and Supports

 - Update Individual Graduation Plan on Graduation Plan/Program of Study

-- Complete a career interest and aptitude inventory
+- Complete the career interest and aptitude inventory assigned in Naviance

-- Save three possible choices of postsecondary options in their career profile
+- Save three possible choices of postsecondary options in your Naviance account

 Georgia Cyber Academy encourages contribution to student life through school clubs, which represent the wide range of our students’ interests and talents.
 Students gather in a secure and inviting online environment where they can explore topics that interest them, under the guidance of a GCA faculty/ staff member.
 Such interactions create a strong community among our diverse student body and can result in the development of lifelong friendships.
 These clubs meet at pre- determined days/ times.
 If a group of students has a common interest, which is not represented in our current club offerings, they may submit a proposal to the Head of School to form a new club.